Missa Luba

-The Missa Luba is a setting of the Latin Mass sung in styles traditional to the Democratic Republic of Congo.
-It was composed by Father Guido Haazen, a Franciscan friar from Belgium, and originally celebrated, performed, and recorded in 1958 by Les Troubadours du Roi Baudouin (King Baudouin's Troubadours), a choir of adults and children from the Congolese town of Kamina in Katanga Province.
+The Missa Luba is a setting of the Latin Mass sung in styles traditional to the Democratic Republic of the Congo.
+It was composed by Fr Guido Haazen, a Franciscan friar from Belgium, and originally celebrated, performed, and recorded in 1958 by Les Troubadours du Roi Baudouin (English: "King Baudouin's Troubadours"), a choir of adults and children from Kamina, Katanga Province.
 It would later become the partial basis for a Congolese usage of the Ordinary Form of the Roman Rite Mass, the Zaire Use.

 Background

 Father Guido Haazen O.F.M.
 (Order of Friars Minor) (b.
 27 September 1921, d.
 20 August 2004) became director of Kamina Central School in what was then the Belgian Congo in September 1953.
 Within weeks he established an ensemble consisting of a male choir – about forty-five boys aged nine to fourteen and fifteen adults – and percussion.
-In 1957 he received royal consent to name the ensemble Les Troubadours du Roi Bauduoin in honour of the Belgian king Baudouin I. In the same year Haazen and the Baluba people of Kasai and Katanga began developing the Missa Luba from collective improvisations on traditional song forms.
+In 1957 he received royal consent to name the ensemble Les Troubadours du Roi Baudouin in honour of the Belgian king Baudouin I. In the same year Haazen and the Baluba people of Kasai and Katanga began developing the Missa Luba from collective improvisations on traditional song forms.
 It was first celebrated at the Catholic mission of St. Bavo in Kamina on 23 March 1958.
 The next day, the ensemble left for a tour of Europe, performing the Mass and Congolese folk music in Belgium (where they gave concerts at the Brussels World's Fair, the Netherlands, and Germany (where they sang with the Vienna Boys Choir).
 The celebrated recording of the Missa Luba by the Troubadours and soloist Joachim Ngoi, a teacher at Kamina Central School, was made at this time.